zchee/golang-wiki/PackageManagementTools.md

 The approach endorsed by the Go project is package copy with import path re-writes.

 ## Pkg copy with import path re-write
 Vendoring takes the 3rd party source code that is referenced in your project and makes a copy of that code inside a new folder within the project.
 It re-writes the import paths so there is a single copy of all packages.
-Not GOPATH modifications are required.
+GOPATH is not modified at any time.

 | **party** |https://github.com/mjibson/party|
 |:----------|:-----------------------------|